Today on PropTech Spotlight, we are comparing two popular home listing sites: Homesnap and Zillow.

 - Zillow does not qualify leads

-HomeSnap does essentially the same thing as Zillow and Trulia - provide access to real estate information.
-The premise of HomeSnap is to allow you to see information about the property you're standing in front of.
-Zillow, Trulia and HomeSnap all do this; however, the process for the consumer is slightly different.
-All use GPS in combination with the compass to enable this feature but where Zillow and Trulia show you a map and your location relative to the home around you, HomeSnap requires a photo to be taken before showing the home, which adds a few steps.
-The main reason is likely that they're trying to crowdsource property photos.
+Homesnap does essentially the same thing as Zillow and Trulia - provide access to real estate information.
+The premise of Homesnap is to allow you to see information about the property you're standing in front of.
+Zillow, Trulia and Homesnap all do this; however, the process for the consumer is slightly different.
+All use GPS in combination with the compass to enable this feature but where Zillow and Trulia show you a map and your location relative to the home around you, Homesnap allows users to access property information by taking an image of a house, searching by location or searching by an address.